deeprjs/deepr/README.md

 }
 ```

-We get a response whose shape mirrors the query's one:
+We get the following result:

 ```json
 {